botpress/botpress-examples/wit-bot/README.md

 # Tutorial

 This tutorial will show you how easy it is to build a bot using Messenger and Wit.ai.
 For this purpose, we will build a bot from scratch and we will end up with a simple weather bot in about 30 minutes.
-If you have any problem, do not hesitate to talk to us on our [Slack Community](https://slack.botpress.io), it will be a pleasure for us to answer your requests.
+If run into problems, do not hesitate to talk to us on our [Slack Community](https://slack.botpress.io); it will be a pleasure for us to answer your requests.

-If you don't want to follow up our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook Page (Step #6) and you Wit.ai account (Step #7).
-If you clone the repository, don't forget to run `npm install` in your cloned repository.
+If you don't want to follow our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook page (Step #6) and your Wit.ai account (Step #7).
+If you clone this repository, don't forget to run `npm install` in your cloned repository.

 ## Requirements